mapbender/mapbender-documentation/en/functions/misc/button.rst

 .. image:: ../../../figures/de/button_legend_dialog_icon.png
      :scale: 80

 In the *Target* field you can choose the predefined feature which should be activated or opened by clicking on the button.
 The dropdown list contains all features, which have been added to the content, the sidepane or the footer before.
-In this example the option "Legend" was chosen.
+In this example, the option "Legend" was chosen.

 .. image:: ../../../figures/de/button_legend_dialog_target.png
      :scale: 80